chrisgrieser/nvim-recorder/README.md

 	-- (note that by default, nvim-notify does not show the levels trace and debug.) logLevel = vim.log.levels.INFO,

+	-- if enabled, only essential or critical notifications are sent.
+	-- If you do not use a plugin like nvim-notify, set this to `true` -- to remove otherwise annoying notifications.
+	lessNotifications = false,

 	-- experimental, see README
 	dapSharedKeymaps = false,
 }